akoskm/akoskm.com/clf29jhjl01fvcqnvhk39d150.md

 ---

-Are you struggling with getting your Next.js 13 app to rank well on search engines?
-Look no further!
-In this blog post, I’ll show you some essential SEO optimizations that you can implement to make your app more SEO-friendly.

-We’ll learn how to create meta tags, generate sitemaps during build-time, and add canonical URLs to dynamically generated pages.

-Whether you're building a blog, an e-commerce site, or any other web app, read on to learn how to improve your app's SEO performance.

----

 My story with Next.js and SEO started with [www.beginneritjobs.com](https://www.beginneritjobs.com/), a job board for beginners I started building in my spare time in November 2022.

 I picked Next.js because I had never tried it before, and I heard it’s ”SEO friendly”, although I never looked up what people mean by that.